TristanBlackwell/bodyevo/README.md

 ## Usage

-This site is live and update to date with contributions made regularly
+This site is live and up to date with contributions made regularly

 ## License